xinglongzhangnudt/policy-learning-for-distributed-mpc/README.md

 # Distributed Safe Learning Control for DMPC

-This repository contains material related to the project on `Distributed Safe Learning Control for DMPC'.
+This repository contains material related to the project on `Distributed Safe Learning Control for DMPC`.

 ## Table of Contents